StavrosOrf/EV2Gym/README.md

 - [x] Implement step for ev charger and ev
 - [x] Implement the get_observation and reward functions
 - [ ] Implement the Load_Scenario from replay file
+- [ ] Add power limit to the problem formulation and in the environment
+- [ ] Add rest period so every EV has time to leave the parking lot (stop spawning EVs after a while)
 - [ ] Research about electricity prices and how to include them in the problem formulation
 - [ ] Replace 'EV-Spawner' with realistic EV spawn rate using distributions for different times of the day and days of the week, and staying time

 #### PyOmo Optimization
-- [x] Implement the Pyomo optimization problem formulation
+- [x] Implement the Gurobi optimization problem formulation
   - [x] Add constraints
   - [x] Add objective function
-- [x] Debug the Pyomo optimization problem formulation
+- [x] Debug the Gurobi optimization problem formulation
 - [x] Save the data from the gym simulation to a file so they can be read
 - [x] Solve optimally using gurbi based on saved track of simulation
+- [ ] Add power limit to the problem formulation and in the environment
+- [ ] Debug again

 ## TODO long term
 - [ ] Ask about charging and discharging speed of the EVs (how much power can they charge and discharge), from the perspective of EVs and EV chargers.